-It was the third installment in the Japanese series of films featuring the monster Godzilla.
-It was also the first of two Japanese made films featuring the King Kong character (or rather, its Toho Studios counterpart) and also the first time both King Kong and Godzilla appeared on film in color and widescreen.
-Produced as part of Toho’s 30th anniversary celebration, this film remains the most commercially successful of all the Godzilla films to date.
+It was the third instalment in the Japanese series of films featuring the monster Godzilla.
+It was also the first of two Japanese made films featuring the King Kong character (or rather, its Toho Studios counterpart) and also the first time both King Kong and Godzilla appeared on film in colour and widescreen.
+Produced as part of Toho’s 30th-anniversary celebration, this film remains the most commercially successful of all the Godzilla films to date.

 The US version sported a different edit and Universal Studios library music including cues by Henry Mancini from Creature from the Black Lagoon.

 Mr Tako, head of Pacific Pharmaceuticals, is frustrated by the ratings the television shows his company is sponsoring.
 When a doctor tells Tako about a giant monster he discovered on the small Faro Island, Tako believes that it would be a brilliant idea to gain publicity.

 Meanwhile, American submarine Seahawk gets caught in an iceberg.
 Unfortunately, this is the same iceberg that Godzilla was trapped in by the Japanese Self-Defense Forces back in 1955, and the submarine is destroyed.
 Godzilla breaks out and heads towards a nearby Arctic military base, attacking it.
 He continues moving inland, razing the base to the ground.
 Godzilla’s appearance is all over the press, making Tako furious.

 On Faro Island, a giant octopus attacks the native village.
 The mysterious Faro monster is then revealed to be King Kong and he defeats the octopus.
 King Kong then drinks red berry juice, becomes intoxicated, and falls asleep.
 Tako’s men place Kong on a large raft and begin to transport him back to Japan.